GroceyLot/Prism/README.md

 	end
 } end
 ```

-**Note: Classes don't actually extend metamethods, I just realized.
-I need to fix it.**
-**Second Note: Constructors include all the fields of the class it extends and the new ones are appended at the end, but I still am yet to add that**
+<sub>Notice how we need to include the name, age but we don't need to reassign in the class declaration</sub>

-Classes have the methods and properties of the class it extends, unless they are overriden like tostring.
+Classes have the (meta)methods and properties of the class it extends, unless they are overriden like tostring.

 ### Extras: